Writing your manuscript

 Make sure the title truly fits with the focus of your paper: If you had drafted a provisional title before you started writing your paper, check that it still describes the central message when you finish.

 Avoid specialized terms as much as possible.
-Check for journal-specific lists of abbreviations that can be used without definition; JBC's list is here.
+Check for journal-specific lists of abbreviations that can be used without definition; Please refer to Guide for Authors.

 The abstract